mmusil25/raynos-ai/README.md

 This is a proof-of-concept implementation.
 Key areas for improvement:

-1. Integration with real BLE devices
+1. Hardware integration for wearable devices
 2. Optimized streaming protocols
 3. Better Gemma prompt engineering
 4. Additional language support